AwesomeAley/ObsidianNotes/Cybersecurity Notes/Palo Alto Firewall Notes/Configuring NAT.md

 Internal private ip addresses need to be converted to a single public-facing address, This needs to be configured via *NAT Policies*.
+Translate the source or destination addresses of packets

 ## Create a Source NAT Policy
+translate the source address of packets
 Navigate to **Policies > NAT**.
 Click **Add** to create a new policy.

 First create a policy for inbound zones to internet